franciscovfonseca/AI-High-Risk-Documentation/README.md

 ## 📌 Executive Summary

+This is the final project of a complete end-to-end AI governance program for NorthPoint Financial Services, a UK firm running four AI systems in production.
+Each of the four earlier phases solved a different part of the puzzle:

+- [Phase 1 - AI System Inventory](https://github.com/franciscovfonseca/AI-System-Inventory): AI System Inventory catalogued every AI system in the organisation and classified each one under the EU AI Act.
+Two came back HIGH RISK: the NP-001 Credit Scoring Engine and the NP-002 Fraud Detection System.
+- [Phase 2 - AI Risk Assessment](https://github.com/franciscovfonseca/AI-Risk-Assessment): AI Risk Assessment put those two systems through a full risk assessment.
+The most significant finding was that the Credit Scoring Engine had been using postcode as a proxy for ethnicity in 12 London districts, without anyone realising.
+- [Phase 3 - Responsible AI Policy](https://github.com/franciscovfonseca/AI-Governance-Policy): Responsible AI Policy and Governance Framework built the governance infrastructure around the systems: a Responsible AI policy, accountability roles from the board down to system owners and a controls plan with named fixes and deadlines.
+- [Phase 4 - AI Incident Response](https://github.com/franciscovfonseca/AI-Incident-Response): AI Incident Response was the test.
+A bias audit required by the Phase 3 framework confirmed the postcode issue in production.
+The firm had to contain the harm, notify the FCA and the ICO and remediate affected customers.

+What none of those phases produced was the one thing the EU AI Act explicitly demands for any HIGH RISK AI system: a structured technical documentation pack meeting the requirements of Annex IV.

-When the NP-001 Credit Scoring Engine was deployed in 2022, it had no structured technical documentation.
-No system description meeting EU AI Act Annex IV requirements.
-No documented risk management record.
-No data governance statement.
-No written human oversight procedure.
-When a bias incident was discovered four years later, the absence of this documentation was not the cause - but it was a symptom of the same governance gap that allowed the bias to go undetected.
+The Credit Scoring Engine had been running since 2022 without one.
+No formal system description, no risk management record, no data governance statement, no written human oversight procedure.
+The absence of this pack did not cause the Phase 4 bias incident, but it slowed the investigation badly.
+The team spent weeks reconstructing data and feature decisions that should have been written down from day one.

-One of the corrective actions from the Phase 4 root cause analysis was explicit: produce Annex IV-compliant technical documentation for all HIGH RISK systems in the NorthPoint portfolio.
-Phase 5 delivers that requirement.

-This project produces structured technical documentation for both of NorthPoint's HIGH RISK AI systems - the NP-001 Credit Scoring Engine (redeployed June 2026 following Phase 4 remediation) and the NP-002 Fraud Detection System (under enhanced monitoring following the Phase 4 parallel review).
-Six documents cover the full Annex IV scope: system description and intended purpose, risk management, data governance, human oversight, logging and traceability and performance monitoring.
+Phase 5 produces that pack.
+Six documents covering both HIGH RISK systems - the redeployed Credit Scoring Engine (following Phase 4 remediation) and the Fraud Detection System (under enhanced monitoring after the Phase 4 parallel review).
+Together they span the full Annex IV scope: system description, risk management, data governance, human oversight, traceability and post-deployment monitoring.

-The result is a documentation pack that any regulator, auditor or governance reviewer can use to assess whether these systems are governed in compliance with the EU AI Act's operational lifecycle obligations.
+The result is a pack that any regulator, auditor or governance reviewer can pick up and use to answer the basic question the EU AI Act is built around: is this system actually being governed the way it should be?

 ---